basedCRM/NFT-Minting-Dapp/README.md

 This creates the contents above in a /build folder, and is called a "static build".

+There is a public folder -- it is apparently needed to do this command.

 I had no idea how to make the site deployed using fleek and had some difficulty with vercel, so I just hacked at it, and eventually I found that using the settings above.

 I will need to educate myself on this next.